Getting to the root of the problem to create a sustainable solution

 The health effects of pesticides depend on the type of pesticide.
 Some harmful pesticides can affect the nervous system, while others may irritate the skin or eyes.
 Some pesticides may be carcinogens, and others may affect the hormone or endocrine system in the body.6 Plant fertilizers can irritate or poison people and pets if they’re touched, inhaled or accidentally ingested.
 Nitrates are the ingredients that cause the poisoning.
 Nitrates are a form of nitrogen that plants can easily absorb.7

 Bamboo requires no fertilizer, pesticides or chemicals to grow.
 It has no harmful residues left on it compared with non-sustainable, chemically damaging cultivation that other fabrics may require.
-Bamboo sequesters nitrogen and does not add chemicals to the environment.
+Bamboo sequesters nitrogen and does not add chemicals to the environment, resulting in a clean bamboo product.

 Renews Itself Naturally

 When you cut down bamboo, it grows right back, and crazy fast, too.
 No reseeding or harmful chemicals needed – just good, clean soil, sunshine and water.
 And, the bamboo lifecycle stays perpetually in motion, constantly enriching and replenishing the world around it.
-After harvesting, virtually every part of the harvested bamboo plant is used to make a wide variety of products.
+After harvesting, virtually every part of the harvested bamboo plant is used to make a wide variety of bamboo products.
 From soil-enriching mulch to ultra-soft bed sheets, every part of the plant can be utilized.
+Bamboo sustainability starts and ends in the soil.

 Once hardwood forests are clear-cut and the stumps are burned to provide fertilizer and space for growing crops, erosion inevitably occurs as the topsoil and nutrients are washed away by rainfall.
 The eroded soil then clogs rivers and streams and affects the lives of people and animals living downstream.